noAbbreviation/approxima/README.md

-# Approxima Go
+# Approxima

-A command line program to approximately tell time (in chunks of 5 minutes) using Go.
+A command line program to approximately tell time (in chunks of 5 minutes).

 ## Presentation